Showing 1 - 1 OF 1

-The Family Child Care Program at Grand Forks AFB, ND is offered as an alternative to the Child Development Center or Youth Center and provides care for children 6 weeks to 12 years of age in the provider's home.
-Anyone providing care in base housing for one or more children of another person for more than 10 hours a week on a regular basis MUST be licensed.
-All training is free, includes an extensive licensing process, CPR, First Aid, Child Development, Curriculum Planning, Health and Safety, Food Handlers certification, 15 training modules and business set-up.
+The Family Child Care Program at Grand Forks AFB, ND provides care for children 2 weeks to 12 years of age in the provider's home.
+Anyone providing care in base housing for another person’s child for more than 10 hours a week MUST be licensed.
+Training is free through the Child and Youth Programs.
+Orientation includes an extensive licensing process, CPR, First Aid, Curriculum Planning, Health and Safety procedures, Food Handlers certification, 15 training modules and business organization.
 Mandatory background and reference checks are conducted, all homes are inspected by Public Health, Safety and Fire as well as the FCC Coordinator before a license is issued.
-Health records on all family members are maintained, and each provider is required to have Liability insurance.
+The MSG commander signs the renewable 1 year license after all requirements have been completed.
+Each provider can provide care of up to 6 children for no more than 2 under the age of 2 including his/her own.
+Monthly inspections of each home are conducted by the FCC Coordinator.
+Health records on all family members are maintained and each provider is required to have Liability insurance.

 The Grand Forks AFB Child Development Center respects and supports the ideals, cultures, and values of families in their task of nurturing children, advocate for children, families, and the early childhood professionals within all programs.

 There is currently a waiting list for all age groups.

 Direct Care Staff & single/ dual military parents have first priority.